 |ACT Composite 25th||29|

 |ACT Test||75th Percentile Score|

 |ACT Math 75th||33|

-What are the ACT requirements for prospective students to get into University of Maryland-College Park?
+What are the ACT requirements for prospective students to get into Maryland?

 |ACT Score||Competitiveness||Admission Chances|